OutSystems/docs-product/src/deliver-mobile/app-shield/ExitOnUrl.md

 There are, however, several ways that the attacker can prevent this page from opening in the main browser, such as putting the device in flight mode.
 If this happens, the users may not be aware of what's happening.
 So you can't assume that such hacking attempts are reported and seen on the server.

-The **Exit URL** event doesn't provide precise metrics of security issue events, since a single user can trigger multiple **Exit URL** events.
+The **Exit URL** event doesn't provide precise metrics of security issue events since a single user can trigger multiple **Exit URL** events.
-This feature is primarily designed to provide useful feedback to the end user about why the application stopped working, rather than a reliable reporting mechanism for the app owner.
+This feature is primarily designed to provide useful feedback to the end user about why the application stopped working rather than a reliable reporting mechanism for the app owner.

 The app loads **Exit URL** in the default browser and may remain in an open tab or window until the user closes it.
 This may cause a number of effects, including the following:

-* The **Exit URL** page may cause the browser to trigger additional page loads of the configured URL when the user launches the browser at a later time.
+* The **Exit URL** page may cause the browser to trigger additional page loads of the configured URL when the user launches the browser later.
 * The **Exit URL** page, when it appears as the user clicks the back button or flips through the various browser tabs or windows, may lead to misleading statistics if you are tracking page views on your server.

 ## Reference